-The application process for 21/22 has officially closed, but we are still taking expressions of interest from organisations for course start dates of Sept 21 and Jan 22.
-Please CONTACT US to discuss a potential application and to request an application pack.
+The application process for 21/22 has now officially closed and we are no longer taking applications from organisations for course start dates of Sept 21 and Jan 22.

 In response to the rising demand for the development of Advanced Clinical Practitioners (ACPs) Health Education England North East and Yorkshire has increased the number of trainee ACP posts that they are able to support in primary care.